 As part of a collaboration with The Place, Bedford, we are publishing reviews by three young writers between June and August 2019.
-This is by twelve-year old Zahid Mahee.
+This is by 12 year old Zahid Mahee.

 Journey to the Impossible is wacky humour with abundance.
 The science fiction set in the 1980s is for all the family.
 It focuses on parallel dimensions and is a joyous, exuberant play showcased by Little Soldier Productions and is directed by Merce Ribot (who brought Rachel to The Place in January of this year with Small Nose Productions and Trestle Theatre), and Patricia Rodriguez.
 The three actors are Dan Armstrong (Div), Lucy Bishop (Michelle) and Javier Ariza Barcina (Callum) who also play other supporting roles.